Skip to content

 Sierra Nelson received a B.S. in Social Justice and Criminology from Delta State University and an M.S. in Sociology from Mississippi State University.
 She expects to complete her Ph.D. in Sociology at Mississippi State University by the Spring of 2024.

-Lauren E. Brown
+Lauren E. Etheredge

 Megan Stubbs-Richardson, PhD